"If you want to tell people the truth, you better make them laugh ... otherwise they'll kill you."

 For the lucky few who manage to claw their way to the top, there sits the coveted grand prize — law firm partnership!

 For the majority who are not so lucky, an uncertain future awaits...

-Unapologetically honest and painfully relatable to lawyers everywhere, #BigLawFail transforms the daily drudgery of lawyering into a snarky, laugh-out-loud commentary on law firm life.
+Unapologetically honest and painfully relatable to lawyers everywhere, #BigLawFail transforms the daily drudgery of lawyering into a snarky, laugh-out-loud commentary about law firm life.

 About Cary Chu

 Cary Chu is a Wall Street lawyer-turned-cartoonist and creator of #BigLawFail Comics.
-Before shocking every Asian parent on the planet by quitting law to be an artist, Cary spent seven years toiling away in the New York office of a top international law firm where she represented financial institutions and multinational corporations in securities, regulatory enforcement, and other complex litigation.
-Nowadays, instead of racking up billable hours 24/7, Cary spends the bulk of her time poking fun at the many absurdities of working in a law firm.
+Before shocking every Asian parent on the planet by quitting law to be a cartoonist, Cary spent seven years toiling away in the New York office of a top international law firm where she represented financial institutions and multinational corporations in securities, regulatory enforcement, and other complex litigation.
+Nowadays, Cary spends the bulk of her waking hours poking fun at the many absurdities of working in a law firm.